 This writing style forces you to focus on the story and supporting details key to message cognition, and retention.
 What’s most newsworthy to your internal audience?
 More often than not, it won’t be the same part of the story the internal team finds most compelling.
 For example, rolling out a new holiday schedule or pet policy may be exciting for the internal team since the initiative has been in the works for months.
-It may be tempting to lead with a “New holiday schedule is finally here” or “We’re pleased to announce of new pet policy” type messaging while your audience likely doesn’t care about the time and blood, sweat and tears it took to roll out the new initiatives.
-Leading with something along the lines of, “Who wants more vacation days?” or “Meet Jasper, one of the new furry faces in our office starting Friday.”
+It may be tempting to lead with a “New holiday schedule is here” or “We’re pleased to announce our new pet policy” type messaging while your audience likely doesn’t care about the effort it took to roll out the new initiatives.
+Try leading with something along the lines of, “Who wants more vacation days?” or “Meet Jasper” to get your team’s attention.

 #3: Keep it Timely | The When & Where

 We’ve all heard the saying “timing is everything” and it truly is in today’s crazy crowded noisy world.
 Taking another page from media relations pros, pace your communications to relevant matters such as trending current events, national/international hashtags days, annual holidays, viral campaigns, etc. By the same token, be cognizant of possible negative windows such as days that mark national or local tragedies, tax season, Tuesday after a long weekend, and so on.
 Also be mindful of anything taking place within the organization that may have an impact on how your communications are received.